guilhermegranchopro/Eco-AI.ly/README.md

 pip install -r requirements.txt

 # Set up environment variables (in frontend/streamlit directory)
-# Copy .env.example to .env if .env.example exists in frontend/streamlit
+# Create a .env file if needed, based on .env.example or specific requirements.
-# cp .env.example .env
+# Example: cp .env.example .env (if an example file exists)
-# Edit .env with your configuration
+# Edit .env with your configuration (e.g., API keys, database settings)

 # Run the application (from frontend/streamlit directory)
 streamlit run Home.py
 ```

+### FastAPI Backend API

+For detailed installation and operational instructions for the backend API service, please consult the dedicated README file: `backend/api/CI_RP/README.md`.

+The general steps include:
+1. Navigating to the `backend/api/CI_RP` directory.
+2. Creating and activating a Python virtual environment.
+3. Installing Python dependencies listed in `backend/api/CI_RP/requirements.txt`.
+4. Setting up necessary environment variables (e.g., API keys) in a `.env` file within the `backend/api/CI_RP` directory, based on `backend/api/CI_RP/.env.example`.
+5. Running the FastAPI application using an ASGI server like Uvicorn, or by building and running the provided Docker container.

 ## 🔧 Environment Variables

+### Streamlit Frontend (`frontend/streamlit/.env`)

 Create a `.env` file in the `frontend/streamlit/` directory with the following variables (if applicable, based on your `.env.example`):